Coactive TVUser-centered

 - Users should be given the capability

 to target any content to any screen.
-It is now clear that sometimes
+"TV Everywhere" is a step in

-phone.
+phone, and sometimes on a wearable.
 The same is true for related Internet content, including HTML

 text, multimedia, Social Web services, transaction services, etc.